Children’s Mental Health – Signs of Mental Illness In Children

 The 3 most common examples of mental health disorders in children are anxiety disorder, ADHD, and eating disorders.

-What is the most common cause for issues in children’s mental health?
+What is the most common cause of issues in children’s mental health?

 Being exposed to traumatic experiences is the most common cause for issues in children’s mental health.